-Looking at the popularity of Industry P/E ratio as a stock selection parameter, I have been repeatedly asked by many readers and investors about the importance one should assign to Industry P/E ratio, while selecting stocks for investing.
+Looking at the popularity of Industry PE ratio as a stock selection parameter, I have been repeatedly asked by many readers and investors about the importance one should assign to PE ratio if the industry, while selecting stocks for investing.

-The current article is an attempt to elaborate my perspective on relevance of Industry P/E ratio in the stock analysis.
-The article would highlight my views on importance and usage of Industry P/E ratio in selection of stocks for investing.
+The current article is an attempt to elaborate my perspective on relevance of PE ratio of the industry in the stock analysis.
+The article would highlight my views on importance and usage of Industry PE ratio in selection of stocks for investing.

-- Investors’ belief also has the assumption that the P/E ratio of all the stocks in the industry should tend to drift towards Industry P/E ratio.
-This is called Mean Reversion theory, which indicates that the P/E ratio of the stocks with P/E ratio lower than Industry P/E ratio, would rise and the P/E ratio of stock with P/E ratio higher than Industry P/E ratio, would fall to the Industry P/E ratio.
+- Investors’ belief also has the assumption that the PE ratio of all the stocks in the industry should tend to drift towards Industry PE ratio.
+This is called Mean Reversion theory, which indicates that the PE ratio of the stocks with PE ratio lower than Industry, would rise and the PE ratio of stock with PE ratio higher than Industry, would fall to the Industry PE ratio.

-Moreover, the Industry P/E ratio data is readily available at various publically available sources of data like moneycontrol.
-If an investor believes in using Industry P/E ratio as a method of assessing the over/under-valuation level of any stock, then it provides her an easy checklist tool to decide about the valuation of the stock.
+Moreover, the data of the PE ratio of different industries is readily available at various publically available sources of data like moneycontrol.
+If an investor believes in using Industry PE ratio as a method of assessing the over/under-valuation level of any stock, then it provides her an easy checklist tool to decide about the valuation of the stock.

 The following data about Cement, Cigarettes and Banking industry taken from moneycontrol for March 4, 2016, clearly illustrates wide variation in these industries.